This post may contain affiliate sales links. Please read my disclosure policy.

-If you’ve ever wondered how to make whipped cream you’ll love this easy recipe with only three ingredients!
-Don’t bother with the store-bought stuff – this stabilized homemade whipped cream is delicious and perfect for frosting cakes, cupcakes, cheesecakes, trifles and more!
+Learn how to make whipped cream with this easy 3- Ingredient Homemade Whipped Cream recipe!
+Skip the store-bought stuff – this stabilized sweet whipped cream is delicious and perfect for frosting cakes, cupcakes, cheesecakes, trifles and more!

 *Post updated 3/21/19